ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 ### Thread related configuration parameters

-Following parameters are only valid for Thread mesh protocol.
-These are in use when application uses `ThreadInterface` class.
+The following parameters are only valid for the Thread mesh protocol.
+These are in use when application uses `ThreadInterface` class:

 ```thread
 Configuration parameters